ErikKalkoken/evebuddy/README.md

 1. In case you get a security warning from Google Play Protect:
    1. Select "More details"
    1. Select "Install anyway"
 1. Enable unrestricted background usage for EVE Buddy in the Android Settings app.
-See below for a step-by-step guide.
+Please see [here](#how-to-enable-unrestricted-background-usage) for a step-by-step guide.
 1. Optional: Enable notifications for EVE BUddy.
-See below for a guide on how to enable it.
+Please see [here](#how-to-enable-notifications) for a step-by-step guide.

-#### Enabling Notifications
+#### How to enable notifications

-To enable notifications:
+Here is how to enable notifications for EVE Buddy on your Android phone:

 1. Go to settings and enable what kind of notifications you want to receive (e.g. mails)
 1. Send a test notification (via menu in settings)